How Not to Succeed

 * If you get a show, contact other "better" galleries as soon as possible, preferably before the show even opens.
 Tell them about the show you'll be having and say you'd really rather show with them.

-* Make sure dealers who currently represent or show your art know that you can hardly wait to blow them off and move on to someone better.
+* Make sure galleries that currently represent or show your art know that you can hardly wait to blow them off and move on to someone better.

-* While you're having a show or are currently represented by a gallery, take every opportunity to sell art out of your studio, on social media or off of your website directly to buyers for less than the gallery is selling it for.
+* While you're having a show or are currently represented by a gallery, take every opportunity to sell art direct to buyers out of your studio, on social media, or off of your website, preferably for less than the gallery is selling it for.

-* When your gallery show is close to being over, email your contacts stating that as soon as the show is over, you're going to drop your prices and sell your art directly to any interested buyers.
+* When your gallery show is close to being over, email anyone who follows you on social media or who likes your art and tell them that as soon as the show is over, you're going to drop your prices and sell your art directly to any interested buyers.

 * Believe that if one gallery or dealer can sell your art, all galleries or dealers can sell it.